-As facilitator, you may or may not be a player too.
+As game host, you may or may not be a player too.

-Your facilitator or host role is to be there for any help and support players' need.
+Your hosting role is to be there for any help and support players' need.
 Teams quickly get into the game's swing so won't need babysitting.
 One of your main roles is to draw out resilience behaviours, mindsets and potential actions.
 Some key questions for you would include: